MicrosoftDocs/power-platform/power-virtual-agents/advanced-hand-off.md

 ms.custom: handoff
 ---

-# Trigger hand-off to a live agent
+# Use hand-off to live agent

 [!INCLUDE [cc-beta-prerelease-disclaimer](includes/cc-beta-prerelease-disclaimer.md)]

-With Power Virtual Agents, you can hand off conversations to live agents seamlessly and contextually.
+With Power Virtual Agents, you can hand-off conversations to live agents seamlessly and contextually.

 When you hand off a conversation, you share the full history of the conversation (the context) as well as all user-defined variables.
 This means live agents that are using any connected engagement hub can be notified that a conversation requires a live agent, see the context of the prior conversation, and resume the conversation.